cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/projects/graphics-engine.md

 There is some background terminology that is important to cover so the next few sections are as clear as possible.

 ### Primitive
-A simple object that can be directly rendered (such as a line, or a point).
+A simple object (shape) that can be directly rendered (such as a line, or a point).
 We will be solely using triangles as our primitive.
 This is due to a few useful properties that they have, which are not guaranteed by other shapes.

 ### Vertex
 Exactly what it means in English: it's simply a boundary point on an object.